mre/mre.github.io.v2/blog/2017-why-i-love-programming.md

 ### Coding is fun!

 Coding something is more fun than using it.
 It's even better than playing games.
 Why?
-Learn how to program a computer and get the best games for free -- your own.
+Learn how to program a computer and get the best games for free &mdash; your own.
 You're in total control.
 It's your idea, your logic, even your laws of physics.
 It's like building a house but without paying anything for the building materials.
 You can build a mansion for free.